 The receiver module records these signals and displays them on a map or as geographical information.
 In a fleet of vehicles, several GPS systems can be managed via a common interface.
 This enables dispatchers to monitor the location and movements of the cars and vans at all times and to take corrective action if necessary.
 In addition to optimising delivery routes and passenger transport, GPS tracking in the car also serves to protect against theft.
 Should a vehicle be stolen, it can be quickly located via the tracking system.

-- To the power supply of the vehicle, such as an OBD interface
+- Power supply of the vehicle, such as an OBD interface

 GPS devices for the car collect a variety of data that goes far beyond the mere location of the vehicle.
 The data is transmitted via the GSM mobile phone network, recorded in the corresponding software and then can be processed.
 Depending on the system used, GPS vehicle tracking devices can collect data on parameters such as speed, idle times, as well as information concerning engine performance.